ibm-cloud-docs/storage-scale/creating-workspace.md

 With {{site.data.keyword.bplong}} workspaces, you can manage the Terraform-based templates to create and manage {{site.data.keyword.cloud_notm}} resources.
 A workspace allows you to view and update configuration properties, view the list of resources that are provisioned through the workspace, and clean up resources if and when needed.
 {: shortdesc}

-## Creating a workspace using the UI
+## Creating a workspace by using the UI
 {: #create-workspace-ui}
 {: ui}